 WebTransport Inspector

-Debug MoQT right in Chrome DevTools.
-Monitor WebTransport connections, decode control messages, inspect streams, and view payloads — without leaving the browser.
+Debug MoQT right in your browser's DevTools.
+Monitor WebTransport connections, decode control messages, track subscriptions, inspect streams and datagrams, detect CMAF/fMP4/CBOR payloads, and export traces — available for Chrome and Firefox.

 Browser-native MoQT debugging

-Everything you need to understand MoQT traffic in your web application, built into Chrome DevTools.
+Everything you need to understand MoQT traffic in your web application, built into your browser's DevTools.

 Live WebTransport connections

-Monitor all WebTransport connections in the current page.
-See real-time bitrate per connection and connection lifecycle events.
+Monitor all WebTransport connections on the page, including inside iframes.
+See real-time bitrate per connection, connection lifecycle events, and mid-session detection when DevTools opens late.

 Control message decoding

 Automatically decode MoQT control messages — setup, subscriptions, publishes, fetches, and goaways.
-See parsed fields alongside raw bytes.
+See parsed fields alongside raw bytes with full reassembly across chunk boundaries.

 Trace export & import